Skip to main content

 You can use childcare vouchers in Ofsted registered childcare providers for children from 0 to 16 years old.
 This includes nurseries, child-minders, school breakfast and after-school clubs as well as holiday clubs.

-Vouchers can only be used until the 1 September after a child’s 15th birthday.
-If children are registered disabled vouchers can be used until the 1 September after their 16th birthday.
+Vouchers can only be used until 1 September after a child’s 15th birthday.
+If children are registered disabled vouchers can be used until 1 September after their 16th birthday.

-If you are already part of the Fideliti childcare voucher scheme, you are able to take a portion of your salary as childcare vouchers.
+If you are already part of the Fideliti childcare voucher scheme, you can take a portion of your salary as childcare vouchers.
 These vouchers are not subject to tax and national insurance deductions.

 Enquiries